DrDanPrice/DASHMaps/README.md

 `curl https://install.meteor.com/ | sh`

-## ask Dan for the settings.json, which will include some passwords not to be saved on github
+## ask Dan for the settings.json, which will include some passwords not to be saved on github (not yet)

 For password security, using settings.json one level up: i.e, meteor --settings ../settings.json

 ## Testing in local development environment
+#will eventually have it done in proper fork into your own Git, then pull request back here
+#for now, clone from git, npm install in the project folder, then:

 `MONGO_URL=mongodb://localhost:27017/DataMaps meteor --settings ../settings.json`

 ## angular2-meteor - need to test what is in Github, and what has to be redone
 tutorial at: http://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping